jiazhou-garland/ExACT/README.md

-# [🌟CVPR2024🌟]ExACT: Language-guided Conceptual Reasoning and Uncertainty Estimation for Event-based Action Recognition and More
+# [🌟CVPR2024 Highlight🌟]ExACT: Language-guided Conceptual Reasoning and Uncertainty Estimation for Event-based Action Recognition and More

 This repository contains the official PyTorch implementation of the paper "ExACT: Language-guided Conceptual Reasoning and Uncertainty Estimation for Event-based Action Recognition and More".
 | [Page](https://vlislab22.github.io/ExACT/) | [Paper](https://arxiv.org/abs/2403.12534)